Spring Break Family Vacation to Pigeon Forge, TN | 5 Day Itinerary

 Before any trip to a theme park, I make my kids eat breakfast at home, so we all ate a quick breakfast at the cabin.
 We made our way to Dollywood and arrive just after opening time.
 As always we found the guest services booth and requested an Accessibility Pass from my 13-year-old.
 Anthony has high functioning Autism and is eligible for this accessibility pass, the pass helps inform the ride attendants that he has special needs.

 The staff in the park were EXTREMELY Warm and welcoming each time he presents his pass.
-They made him feel special and welcomed on each ride with whomever in our family wanted to join him.
+They made him feel special and welcomed on each ride with whoever in our family wanted to join him.
 Without this pass, my 13-year-old wouldn’t be able to enjoy the park and would shut down.
 We brought his phone and headphones just in case things got overwhelming for him.
 Although he didn’t need them most of the trip because he was having such a good time.

 Thank you, Dollywood for providing that for him and our whole family!
 Read our full Dollywood Themepark Review + view photos of our visit as well as more information about the Accessibility Program here!